 Now consider this image, where I took this technique to the next level.
 I wanted to capture an image of hallowed Uluru (Ayer’s Rock) that would speak to the sweeping, desolate nature of Australia’s Red Center; I got up early to get into position, set my camera on a tripod, and dialed in my settings – f/18 to keep the entire scene sharp from front to back, a lower ISO of 50 to keep a long-exposure free of noise, and a shutter speed of 145-seconds (achieved with a remote trigger).

+This long shutter speed helped to smooth the clouds as they traveled across the sky, and helped even my light across the entire image; the result is something that feels quintessentially Australian to me.
 This next image was shot only a few moments later—the sun had risen, giving the sky a totally different character, and the clouds had changed, too, thanks to my shutter speed of 1/3 sec.
 Drama happens in an instant when you’re shooting the rising sun.